davidoj/RL_Aggregation/README.md

 # About

-This is a collection of reinforcement learning agents and problems written for studying the behaviour of agents that use [state aggregation](http://arxiv.org/abs/1407.3341).
+This is a collection of reinforcement learning agents and problems written in python for studying the behaviour of agents that use [state aggregation](http://arxiv.org/abs/1407.3341).

 The agents it implements are:
  * Q-Learning